 In 2009, the NITC Education Council chartered the Network Nebraska Advisory Group (NNAG).
-These 16 members, representing all of the major K-12 and higher education communities, have been instrumental in helping guide OCIO decisions concerning network infrastructure, services, and fees.
+These 16 members, representing all of the major K-12 and higher education communities, have been instrumental in helping guide Office of the CIO decisions concerning network infrastructure, services, and fees.